An example substitute teacher job description.

 Qualifications.

 The following section defines the qualifications for the role.
 Prospective substitute teachers should read through these conditions to ensure they’re a good fit.
-Qualifications will include the minimum state requirements (such as age, background checks, teaching credentials, employment eligibility in the U.S., and education) as well as the district’s supplemental prerequisites and demands of the specific job.
+Qualifications will include the minimum state requirements (such as age, background checks, teaching credentials, employment eligibility in the U.S., and education).
+It will also include the district’s details of the specific job.

 Some job descriptions will split qualifications into two categories: required and preferred.
 While preferred qualifications (such as advanced degrees, bilingualism, or prior teaching experience) are not mandatory for employment, they’ll give you an advantage when applying.